• About

 No such ordinance shall be effective until the street has been sign-posted in a conspicuous place at each entrance to the street with lettering setting forth the day or days and hours parking is prohibited.

-So you can imagine my joy when I discovered, after retracing the Honeybee’s route, that the street she had parked on was not properly marked.
+In my wife’s case, the good news there were zero street markings in the vicinity.
 In fact, the only no-parking sign in the entire neighborhood was two blocks away from where she had parked.
 So the ticket was bogus!

 Don’t take “no” for an answer.
 My city refers all appeals directly to a private company that processes the tickets.
 So I sent a letter to them explaining why the ticket should be dismissed.
 I also included pictures and a street map showing the site of the alleged violation and far-off location of the lone no-parking sign.
 Ten days later I received the verdict: appeal denied.
 At this point, I think most people would have given up.
 Not me; I requested a court hearing.